PanAdamski/Blog/index.md

 ### sudo -l

-Let's start with the simplest method I know `sudo -l`.
+Let's start with the simplest method I know `sudo -l`. <br>
-A site that collects practically all the ill-configured binaries in linux [GTFOBins](https://gtfobins.github.io/) Generally, this page contains all the escalation possibilities in this way and I recommend using it even if our escalation method is a bit more difficult (more on that later).
+A site that collects practically all the ill-configured binaries in linux [GTFOBins](https://gtfobins.github.io/)<br>
+Generally, this page contains all the escalation possibilities in this way and I recommend using it even if our escalation method is a bit more difficult (more on that later).<br>
 Let's start with a simple example.
-I will discuss it in detail.
+I will discuss it in detail.<br>

 ## sudo -l "with the additional condition"
 aaaa